 So, let’s face.
 Close to 70% of your company’s image to consumers isn’t entirely based on your marketing ingenuity or product quality.
 It usually comes down to how your employees behave as well as how they conduct themselves around customers.
 And this largely depends on your talent strategy, among other variables.

 Well, they say that talent activation is the secret to taking maximum advantage of your employees’ skills.
-That without it, you don’t stand much of a chance when it comes to generating great ROI from your workforce potential.
+That without it, you don’t stand much of a chance when it comes to generating greater ROI from your workforce potential.

 Quite interesting, I must admit.
 But, what exactly is talent activation?